13 February 2019 | Rate parity, Industry news, Industry technology, Distribution

-One of the most beneficial impacts of the expansion of hospitality technology has been a wealth of distribution channels for hotel inventory.
-Hotels can now be extremely targeted when it comes to distribution, adjusting pricing and availability in individual channels to more profitably yield their room inventory.
+One of the most beneficial impacts of the expansion of hospitality technology has been a wealth of hotel distribution channels for room inventory.
+Hotels can now be extremely targeted when it comes to distribution, adjusting pricing and availability in individual channels to more profitably yield their inventory.
 On the flipside, hotels can choose a channel-agnostic strategy and rely on a few partners with global scale to distribute inventory.

 The simultaneous proliferation and consolidation of channels have downstream impacts, where rates may flow from directly contracted channels (such as a hotel with a GDS contract) to uncontracted third-party channels out of the hotel’s control.
 The resulting opacity adds layers of additional complexity to an already-complex distribution landscape and provides cover for bad actors to take advantage of the situation.